-I am a resident or fellow, ASRA member, and would like to be considered for a research award.
+I am a resident or fellow ASRA member, and would like to be considered for a research award.
 (ASRA membership is required for award eligibility.
 Join now.)

 Yes

 No

 Agreement and Submission

 I reviewed this abstract and all information is correct.
 I accept that the content of this abstract cannot be modified or corrected after final submission; I am aware that it will be published exactly as submitted.